Tricia-S/serverless-app-with-lambda/README.md

 ![image](https://github.com/user-attachments/assets/56830c30-124f-4d70-9084-76ff6ee78242)
 ![image](https://github.com/user-attachments/assets/24de6134-9436-4aec-827c-0eabb9e94133)

 ## Why I Built This
 I pursued this project as a way to:
 - **Expand My Technical Skills**: I wanted to explore AWS beyond my current focus in data science, integrating multiple services (Lambda, DynamoDB, S3, API Gateway) to see how they work together in a serverless ecosystem.
 - **Learn Through Experimentation**: Rather than following a strict project outline, I allowed myself the freedom to experiment and make incremental improvements, learning from each step along the way.
 - **Apply Concepts in Real-World Scenarios**: This project gave me the opportunity to experience the challenges of cloud infrastructure and serverless computing first-hand, broadening my perspective on scalable solutions.
+The requirements from **Platinum Pte Ltd** provided valuable insights into designing for real-world use cases.

 ## Key Takeaways
 This project taught me: